Chapter 0:

 This time she used the word.
 The Garden heard it like a dare.

-If there is a clock here—and I admit it grudgingly—the clock began then.
+If there was a clock here, and I admit it grudgingly, the clock began then.
 Not because anything in the sky changed.
-Because I did, against my will.
+But because I did, against my will.
 I started counting not loops of water, not my own echoes, not the number of times the apple cooled under my hand.
 I counted breaths between white hair and silence, between blue eyes and the part of me that preferred quiet.

 The Garden pretended not to notice.
 It always pretends.

-But the next time she came, the stream stuttered once, as if it had forgotten for a heartbeat that it was not a river.
-The stars drew their seam tighter like a shirt you could no longer breathe in.
-The grass bent easier under her weight.
+But the next time she came, the stream stuttered once, as if it had forgotten for a heartbeat that it wasn't a river.
+The stars drew their seam tighter and the grass bent easier under her weight.
 Small things.
 Small things only matter if they gather.

 They gathered.

-I sat, and she sat, and we found the exact shape of the distance that wouldn’t harm either of us.
+I sat, and she sat, and we found the exact distance that wouldn’t harm either of us.

 And for the first time since my banishment, I had to admit the possibility I disliked most: that the fence they built around me might one day remember how to be a door.